 The Petah Tikva Magistrate’s Court on Sunday ordered an American Christian kept in custody until the end of his trial, almost three weeks after he was indicted for acquiring weapons for an alleged plot against Muslim holy sites in Israel.

-The soldier was indicted on charges of taking weapons from the army’s possession, illegal weapons transactions and other crimes, but the indictment was only announced Sunday.
+The soldier was indicted on charges of taking weapons out of the army’s possession, illegal weapons transactions and other crimes, but the indictment was only announced Sunday.

-Police and the Shin Bet (Israel Security Agency) have stated that, before his arrest, Livvix spoke openly about plans to bomb Muslim holy sites in Israel and made anti-Arab statements.
+Police and the Shin Bet have stated that before his arrest Livvix spoke openly about plans to bomb Muslim holy sites in Israel and made anti-Arab statements.